MisterTooh/TypeScript/nestjs/README.md

         -   ***Down sides***
             -   Adds Multiple lines of code (About 3 times more).
                 -   Dependency Injection Solves this.

+9. Implementing DI Injector:

+    1. First 2 Sections of Flow: Use 'Injectible' Decorator on each class and add them to the modules list of providers. **SEE BELOW**.
+        -   Import Injectable from `@nestjs/common`
+    2.  **Note: We Do not need to register the controller because the controller is only consuming classes.**
+    3. Next 2 Sections of Flow: Happens Automatically - Nest will try to create cnotroller instances for us.
+    4. In Nestjs -> Providers = Things that can be used as dependencies for other classes.
+    5. See lines `#7 -> #8` providers in `/messages/messages.module.ts`

 # API Clients